Reviews You Can Rely On

 Active Noise Cancelling No

-Though these earbuds sound good, their bass is lacking as the open design limits their power.
-Even tweaking the EQ in the app doesn't do much to help.
-They're also expensive for earbuds without ANC.
+Just note: their open design means no active noise cancellation — for that, we recommend the Bose QuietComfort Ultra.
+And although these earbuds sound good, their bass is lacking due to the open design, which limits their power.
+Even tweaking the EQ in the app doesn't make much of a difference.
+They're also expensive for earbuds that don't have ANC.
 They're made for people with active lifestyles who want to stay connected to their surroundings rather than tune everything out.
-They're also a great option if standard earbuds don't stay put, since they rest on the bottom of the ear rather than in.
+They're also a great option if standard earbuds don't stay in place, since they rest on the bottom of the ear rather than inside.

 Read more: Bose Ultra Open review